puranik3/react-nextjs-mindtree-mar-2025/demos/04-nextjs/mantra-store/src/app/products/[id]/note.md

-Add an "add" folder with `page.tsx` - Render the AddReview component
+Add an "addreview" folder with `page.tsx` - Render the AddReview component